Average Net Worth By Age and How to Increase it

 If you’ve not refinanced or consolidated your loans, now is the time to research the possibility.
 Lowering your rates allows more of your payment to apply to the principal and become debt free quicker.

 Credible is a great option to refinance student loans.
-They let you compare up to seven lenders at once to find the best fit.
+They let you compare up to eight lenders at once to find the best fit.

 If your employer offers a 401(k) plan, contribute enough to receive the match (if one is provided).
 If you can, contribute at least 15 percent of your income to grow your net worth.
 You should have at least two times your annual salary saved for retirement by age 35, according to Fidelity.